connorimes/he-profiler/README.md

 * `log_path`: The directory to store log files in.
  A NULL value defaults to the working directory.

-You must also clean up when you are finished by calling the `he_profiler_finish` function, which will flush the remaining log data to files and clean up resources.
-Failure to clean up may result in losing some profiling data.
-This function does not take any parameters.

-To profile an event, first create a `he_profiler_event` struct and call `he_profiler_event_begin`.
-This function's only parameter is `event` - a pointer to the event struct.
+### Profiling Events

+If using the macros, you have two options for starting an event.
+The most straightforward approach is to call `HE_PROFILER_EVENT_BEGIN` with a unique name.
+This will create the event on the stack in the current scope.
+If the current scope is insufficient, you are responsible for managing the `he_profiler_event` struct.
+Use the reentrant macro `HE_PROFILER_EVENT_BEGIN_R` with the name of the predeclared struct (not a pointer!).
+If you are not using the macros, use the `he_profiler_event_begin` function.

-When an event is finished, call the `he_profiler_event_end` function.
+When an event is finished, call the `HE_PROFILER_EVENT_END` macro (`he_profiler_event_end` function).
-If another event begins immediately (not necessarily the same event type), you may reuse the event struct and call `he_profiler_event_end_begin` instead of `he_profiler_event_end` followed by `he_profiler_event_begin`.
+If another event begins immediately (not necessarily the same event type), you may reuse the event struct and call `HE_PROFILER_EVENT_END_BEGIN` (`he_profiler_event_end_begin`).
-These two functions take the following parameters:
+These two macros/functions take the following parameters:

 * `profiler`: The event type identifier (enum).
 * `id`: An identifier for this particular event - preferably unique, but not required.
 * `work`: The number of work units completed by the event - usually just 1.
-* `event`: A pointer to the event struct passed to `he_profiler_event_begin`.
+* `event`: The event (the name if using the macros, a pointer to the struct if using the functions).

+### Cleanup

+You must clean up when you are finished by calling the `HE_PROFILER_FINISH` macro (`he_profiler_finish` function).
+This stops the `APPLICATION` profiler, flushes the remaining log data to files, and frees resources.
+Failure to clean up may result in losing profiling data.